 It takes a lot of dedication to work toward creating a residential intentional community.
 Sometimes it seems thankless when others don’t see how it is part of working toward a more just and equitable world.
 I hope ICmatch gives you some valuable resources and helps you identify others who share your vision.
-I’m told people want to know something about a founder.
+I’m told people want a founder’s message to know something about the motivations and background behind it.

-I grew up in a tight-knit rural community where people shared a faith and looked after each other, so community has always been part of my life.
-With seven siblings in our low-income household, pretty much everything was shared: clothing, bicycles, and in our teen years, a car.
+I grew up in a tight-knit rural community where people shared a faith tradition and looked after each other, so community has always been part of my life.
+With seven siblings in our low-income household, pretty much everything was shared: clothing, bicycles, and a car during our teen years.
 Despite exploring ideologies that promote an individualist culture, cooperation of the whole was always important for me.
 Even when I was financially independent and busy with full time work, I felt a shared responsibility to contribute to the well-being of the family, the church congregation, and my friends.
 I have a master’s degree in psychology.
 I completed a multiculturalism and women’s studies minor.
 Topics of in-depth study included personality, leadership, and education.
 I’m court rostered as a mediator.
-I lived at an ecovillage.
+I lived at an intentional community.
 There I experienced dysfunctional leadership and brilliant leadership (in the same person).
 Somehow all these interests and experiences converged to result in founding ICmatch.
 I’m a green, according to the political compass.
 Whatever your flavor of intentional community, I hope the site helps you succeed.
 We need all kinds. –Ardell Broadbent